MalayNagda/Camera_model/README.md

 The code for each step is written as a separate task from task1-task4 in the folder named 'code'.
 ### Task 1- Camera calibration

-Camera calibration is used to find the intrinsic parameters i.e. f_x and f_y which are focal lengths and c_x & c_y which are the optical centers for both the two cameras in the stereo system.
-The output of the task is a camera matrix with all the four parameter values (f_x, f_y, c_x and c_y) for each camera stored.
-The camera matrices are stored as .csv files- left_camera_intrinsics.csv and right_camera_intrinsics.csv in the 'parameters' folder.
+Camera calibration is used to find the intrinsic parameters i.e. f_x & f_y which are focal lengths of the camera and c_x & c_y which are optical centers of the camera.
+This is done for both the two cameras in the stereo system.
+The output of the task is a camera matrix with all the four parameter values (f_x, f_y, c_x and c_y) for each camera stored as .csv files- left_camera_intrinsics.csv and right_camera_intrinsics.csv in the 'parameters' folder.

 ## 2. Camera motion and structure